przemyslawpluta/node-youtube-dl/README.md

 Download videos from youtube in node.js using [youtube-dl](http://rg3.github.com/youtube-dl/).

-I also made a [pure Javascript youtube downloading module](https://github.com/fent/node-ytdl).
-The reason I'm maintaining this one is because it supports a lot more video sites besides youtube.

-If you're only interested in downloading only from youtube, you should consider using the other module.
+If you're only interested in downloading only from youtube, you should consider using [pure Javascript youtube downloading module](https://github.com/fent/node-ytdl).

 ## Installation